Tiefseetauchner/TiefDownConverter/docs/Markdown/Chapter 2 - Usage.md

 Now you should be able to run `tiefdownconverter convert -p path/to/your_project` (or ommitting the -p flag if you're already in the project directory) and it should generate a PDF file in the project directory.
-You can now adjust the template, add your own Markdown files, and so on.
+You can now adjust the template, add your own input files (Markdown or otherwise), and so on.

-## The markdown "directory"
+## The input "directory"

-Markdown files are the main input for the converter, and as such their structure is important.
-The converter will look for markdown files in the `Markdown` directory, and will sort them by a chapter number.
-Namely, your files should be named `Chapter X Whatever else.md`, where X is a number (you don't have to name them 01, 02 etc., as we parse the number as an integer anyways).
-The converter will then sort them by the number and combine them in that order.
+Your source files are the main input for the converter, and as such their structure is important.
+The converter will look for files in the `Markdown` directory (or the directory specified during project creation) and will sort them by a chapter number.
+Namely, your files should be named `Chapter X Whatever else.ext`, where X is a number (you don't have to name them 01, 02 etc., as we parse the number as an integer).
+The converter will then sort them by the number and combine them in that order regardless of extension.

-You can also add subdirectories in the Markdown directory.
+You can also add subdirectories in the input directory.
 These will be combined after the file with the same number.
 For example, consider the following directory structure:

 ```